 Thousands of traffic stops result in arrests for driving under the influence every year in Arizona.
 In 2012, the Governor’s Office of Highway Safety reported 32,119 DUI related arrests.
 Data from 2013 is still being collected, but in the first half of the year, 14,284 arrests were made.
 Driving under the influence is defined as driving a vehicle with a blood alcohol content (BAC) of .08% or more.
 The average BAC found in 2012 DUI arrests was .151%, nearly double the legal limit, but in 2013, we saw a slight increase to an average of .154% BAC.

+What is the main method for determining if a person is under the influence?
 Blood alcohol content is the method for determining whether you are considered under the influence.
 This can be confusing because often the legal limit is surpassed without the individual “feeling drunk.”
 There are a variety of DUI classifications based on BAC, including previous convictions, and whether an accident occurred related to the offense.
 Each classification comes with its own set of penalties and requires a unique strategy for defense.